 The title of Svevo’s second novel, A Man Grows Older, hints at the existential inertia of the protagonist, Emilio Brentani.
 Just like Alfonso Nitti, Brentani works as an employee in one of Trieste’s financial institutions, and dreams of a career in the arts, so far with limited success.
 When Emilio gets involved with Angiolina, a young woman of dubious moral reputation, he slowly gets entangled in a web of illusions and (self)deceit.
 Despite the warnings of his friend Stefano Balli (who, contrary to Emilio, has a strong and lucid personality) not to take Angiolina’s love seriously, Brentani seems unable or unwilling to face the truth about her.
 Even after it has become impossible to deny Angiolina’s betrayal, he continues to cherish an idealized yet utterly false image of her.
 The impersonal narrator exposes, often with fierce irony, Brentani’s weaknesses, in particular the impossibility to achieve the kind of lucid and tragic self-consciousness achieved by Alfonso Nitti in A Life.

 In Svevo’s third novel, Zeno’s Conscience, the protagonist Zeno Cosini, a middle-aged Trieste bourgeois, reconstructs the most important episodes of his life.
 These accounts were commissioned by his psychiatrist, dottor S., who attempted to cure Zeno from his multiple neurotic disorders, and who published his patient’s writings after the latter had unilaterally decided to interrupt the therapy.
 The various chapters (thematically focused on topics such as Zeno’s addiction to smoking, the death of his father, marriage and adultery), are full of meandering recollections, puzzling comments and whimsical digressions on the confused and often contradictory thoughts, feelings and desires constituting Zeno’s inner life.
 In his highly ironic and often hilarious accounts, Zeno relentlessly dissects his many shortcomings, yet in other passages he indulges in self-pity or in attempts to clear himself from any responsibility.
-Zeno presents the reader with a self-portrait whose features are constantly blurred and twisted: apparently, it is the moment of writing and interpreting itself that incessantly reshuffles the multiple, ever-shifting “truths” of a subjective consciousness, prejudicing the sheer possibility of a coherent moral conscience.
+Zeno presents the reader with a self-portrait whose features are constantly blurred and twisted: apparently, it is the moment of writing and interpreting itself that incessantly reshuffles the multiple, ever-shifting “truths” of a subject’s consciousness, prejudicing the sheer possibility of a coherent moral conscience.

 Svevo’s oeuvre is characterized by the intertwining of profoundly analytical and inherently skeptical stances.
 As modern science and philosophy (from Darwin to Freud, from Nietzsche to Schopenhauer) are emanations of modern condition as well as tools to scrutinize it, it may be useless to try to counterbalance the analytical and rational forma mentis of modern man by any kind of vitalistic and Dionysian impetus.
 If there is an evolution to be recognized in Svevo’s fiction, it is the increasing tendency to see all kinds of remedies, therapies and consolations as mere strategies of self-deception and eventually as clumsy, tragicomical ways of denying the inaptitude that seems to be the core of human existence.